aws-samples/eks-workshop-v2/website/docs/troubleshooting/dns/step4-check-vpc.md

 DNS traffic, which uses protocols UDP and TCP on port 53, is not allowed.
 Then, DNS requests from pods will be dropped and lookup request will time out, as we saw before in application logs.

-### Root Casue
+### Root Cause

-In an attempt to secure communications in the cluster VPC, users may restric traffic in the cluster security group, which is also applied to all worker nodes.
+In an attempt to secure communications in the cluster VPC, users may restrict traffic in the cluster security group, which is also applied to all worker nodes.
 It is important to ensure that DNS traffic is allowed in this Security Group.
-Alternatively, users may create a separate Security Group and associate it with all wroker nodes, to ensure that nodes and pods can connect with each other, inlcuding DNS traffic.
+Alternatively, users may create a separate Security Group and associate it with all worker nodes, to ensure that nodes and pods can connect with each other, including DNS traffic.

 In this case, the cluster Security Group was restricted to allow only traffic on port 443 and 10250.
 DNS traffic is not allowed in the cluster Security Group nor in any other Security Group associated with worker nodes.
 Therefore, name resolution request from application time out and application connectivity fails.